 How much do labor and delivery travel nurses make in Wisconsin?

 Based on current market data, labor and delivery travel nurse pay in Wisconsin generally runs about $1,950 to $2,800 per week, with the exact figure driven by market, call requirements, shift, and your experience level.
 Contracts with heavy call at the busier academic birth centers tend toward the top of that range.
 One Wisconsin advantage: the lower cost of living means your housing and M&IE stipends often stretch further than the same numbers would in a pricier market.
-Because rates shift with the market and season, your Junxion recruiter walks through the complete package — what’s taxable, what’s paid as a stipend, and how call adds up — so you see real numbers for the actual contract before you commit.
+Rates shift with the market and the season, so your Junxion recruiter breaks the whole package down for you, from taxable pay to stipends to call, and you see real numbers for the actual contract before you commit.

 Does Wisconsin have a state income tax for travel nurses?

 Yes, Wisconsin does have a state income tax, so your taxable pay is taxed at the state level the way it is in most states.
-The take-home advantage in Wisconsin isn’t a tax break — it’s the cost of living, which runs lower than in many higher-priced markets, so your tax-free housing and M&IE stipends cover more of your real expenses.
+The take-home advantage in Wisconsin comes from the cost of living rather than a tax break.
+Living costs run lower than in many higher-priced markets, so your tax-free housing and M&IE stipends cover more of your real expenses.
 Your Junxion recruiter can walk you through how the taxable and tax-free portions break down so you’ve got a clear picture of your take-home before you sign.

 What does call look like on a Wisconsin L&D contract?

 Many Wisconsin L&D contracts include call on top of your scheduled shifts, since deliveries and OB emergencies happen at every hour and units need coverage to bring nurses in.
-When you get called in for a precip delivery, a stat cesarean, or a sudden surge on the board, that callback pay adds meaningfully to your weekly total — and some travelers actively look for higher-call contracts for exactly that reason.
-Before you accept anything, your Junxion recruiter confirms the exact call requirements, response window, and pay structure so there are no surprises once you’re on assignment.
+When you get called in for a precip delivery, a stat cesarean, or a sudden surge on the board, that callback pay adds meaningfully to your weekly total.
+Some travelers actively look for higher-call contracts for exactly that reason.
+Your Junxion recruiter pins down the exact call requirements, response window, and pay structure before you accept anything, so nothing catches you off guard on assignment.

 How much L&D experience do Wisconsin facilities want?

 Most Wisconsin programs want at least one to two years of recent labor and delivery experience.
-Postpartum or mother-baby time alone isn’t a substitute — facilities are looking for travelers who already understand intrapartum care, electronic fetal monitoring, inductions, and how to manage a labor board when it gets busy.
-If your background leans toward low-risk deliveries or toward high-risk antepartum and cesareans, be upfront with your recruiter so they match you to a unit that fits your strengths.
+Postpartum or mother-baby time alone isn’t a substitute, since facilities are looking for travelers who already understand intrapartum care, electronic fetal monitoring, inductions, and how to manage a labor board when it gets busy.
+If your background leans toward low-risk deliveries or toward high-risk antepartum and cesareans, be upfront with your recruiter so they match you to a unit that plays to your strengths.

 Is Wisconsin a compact state for L&D travel nurses?

 Yes.
 Wisconsin is part of the Nurse Licensure Compact, so if you hold a compact home-state RN license you can take Wisconsin assignments without applying for a separate Wisconsin license, which gets you started faster.
 If your home state isn’t in the compact, you’ll apply to the Wisconsin Board of Nursing for licensure by endorsement, so it’s smart to start that process early.
-Junxion’s credentialing team helps you track the timeline so licensing never becomes the thing that delays your start date.
+Junxion’s credentialing team watches the timeline with you so licensing never ends up being what delays your start date.

 How does housing work on a Wisconsin L&D travel assignment?

 Junxion provides a tax-free housing stipend and points you to trusted housing resources, but you find and book your own place rather than the agency arranging it for you.
-Most experienced travelers prefer this — it gives them full control over location and budget, and Wisconsin’s lower cost of living often means the stipend leaves a little extra in your pocket.
-One L&D wrinkle: if your contract carries call, it usually comes with a response window, so it’s worth living within range of your facility.
+Most experienced travelers prefer it, since they keep full control over location and budget, and Wisconsin’s lower cost of living often means the stipend leaves a little extra in your pocket.
+The L&D wrinkle to plan for: contracts with call come with a response window, so pick housing within range of your facility.
 Stipends are based on local cost of living, which varies between Milwaukee, Madison, and Green Bay, so your recruiter can break down the numbers for your city and help you weigh furnished short-term rentals against extended-stay options.

 What kinds of cases will I see on a Wisconsin L&D unit?

 Wisconsin L&D units run the full obstetric mix: vaginal deliveries, inductions with Pitocin, epidural support, cesarean sections (circulating or scrubbing depending on the unit), OB triage, and immediate newborn care with NRP and Apgar scoring at delivery.
-The larger academic birth centers in Milwaukee and Madison add high-risk antepartum work — preeclampsia on magnesium, preterm labor, complex maternal-fetal cases — and tend to sit attached to higher-level NICUs, while the regional centers around Green Bay run a steadier board.
-Your recruiter can match the acuity to what you want.
+The larger academic birth centers in Milwaukee and Madison add high-risk antepartum work, from preeclampsia on magnesium to preterm labor and complex maternal-fetal cases, and tend to sit attached to higher-level NICUs, while the regional centers around Green Bay run a steadier board.
+Tell your recruiter what acuity you’re after and they’ll match it.

 What certifications do I need for a Wisconsin L&D travel contract?

 You’ll generally need an active RN license (compact preferred), current BLS, current ACLS, and a current NRP card, plus one to two years of recent labor and delivery experience.
 Facilities also expect electronic fetal monitoring competency at the intermediate-to-advanced level, and RNC-OB certification or C-section circulating experience is a real plus at units that cover cesareans.
-Junxion’s US-based credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing falls through the cracks and you’re cleared to start on day one.
+Junxion’s US-based credentialing team checks off every requirement before you accept a contract and keeps the paperwork moving, so nothing falls through the cracks and you’re cleared for day one.

 Ready to find your next L&D travel contract in Wisconsin?
 Talk to a Junxion recruiter today and let’s match your labor and delivery background with the right unit.